 “If you’re visiting Lisbon, make sure that you sit down to some of the freshest seafood in the city at Cervajaria Ramiro, or grab a glass of Portuguese wine and sample food from some of the city’s best chefs at the Time Out Market.
 Good food and drink is plentiful in Lisbon, from the beloved pastelerias to laid-back bars dotted throughout the historical area of Alfama.”

 For foodies, sun-seekers, history buffs and lovers of fine architecture, Lisbon is a dream holiday destination.
-Readily available Mediterranean cruises will allow you to explore one of Europe’s most fashionable cities right now.
+Readily available Mediterranean cruises and last minute cruise deals will allow you to explore one of Europe’s most fashionable cities right now.

 Image Credit: Antonio da Silva Cruz